 I also reccomend using wood chunks over wood chips.
-The larger chunks will produce a cleaner smoke and are less likely to burn.
+The larger chunks will produce a cleaner, longer lasting smoke and are less likely to flame up and burn.

 I highly recommend using a separate digital thermometer with a probe to monitor your cooker temperature and the meat.
 The thermometers built into most smokers are typically not very reliable and good temperature control is key to great barbecue.
 I use the Thermoworks Signals to monitor both the cooker temp and the meat temp throughout the cook.

 Time will vary based on a number of factors, but plan on around 6 hours for spare ribs to cook.
 Baby back ribs will be a little shorter, in the 5 hour range.
 If you're short on time, increasing the temp to 250-275°F during the wrapped time (more on that below) can shave off some time, but I don't recommend starting off at temps that high.